yghfyihgpjv/DigitalFinance-VC-GF-Energy-Intensity-Radiation-GBA-Replication/README.md

 - Upon the paper’s acceptance, the citation will be updated with formal publication details (volume, issue, pages, DOI).
 - A permanent access link for the replication materials (e.g., archived GitHub repository) will be added to ensure long-term reproducibility.
 - For data format clarification: Only `29.dta` is in Stata format (core operational file); all other data files are in Excel (.xls) format for easy access to raw information.
+All scripts use relative paths.
+Please run the code from the repository root directory.